10bit Workflow Viability + Codec Comparison

 In image quality we awarded grades from 0-5 points to each codec for each averaged property: Luminance Range, Chroma Range, Structural Integrity.

 DNxHR-444 is second, while both NotchLC flavours, DNxHR-HQX and ProRes4444 take third place at exceptional quality still.
-All these three winning codecs clusters are 10bit or higher.
+All these winning codecs are 10bit or higher.
 Therefore their score is unsurprising.

 Among the 8bit codecs we are excited about how well DXV3 has performed.
 The low score of ProRes422 was unexpected.
 The quality winner in the 8bit category is MagicYUV by far, since its error is much closer to 10bit results.

 In our test the top encode speed performers are very close to each other.
 A clear winner is not easy to make out but the fastest contestants in their order are:

 Our interest here is in the great speed performance of the high quality winners, exclusive of ProRes422.

 In terms of disk space all video codecs outperform DPX by factors of 4/1 to 10/1.

 The best quality video codecs are about twice as big as ProRes422 or DXV, or roughly equal to current HAP-Q deliverables.

 Combining all the above quality and speed factors, we can strongly suggest DNxHR444, ProRes4444 and NotchLC (best) as equivalent intermediate codecs.
 All three have 10bit or higher depth and are only moderately space demanding.
 The highest quality of this group is with Daniel2 followed by DNxHR 444.